Surprisingly Simple Semi-Supervised Domain Adaptation with Pretraining and Consistency: Experiment details

 \subsection{PAC experiments}

 We used three different backbones for evaluation in different experiments---Alexnet \cite{krizhevsky2012imagenet}, VGG-16 \cite{simonyan2014very} and Resnet-34 \cite{he2016deep}.
-As mentioned in Section \ref{subsec:details}, while using an Alexnet or VGG-16 feature extractor, we use 1 fully connected layer as the classifier, and while using the Resnet-34 backbone, we use a 2-layer MLP with 512 intermediate nodes.
+Our backbones before being trained using the rotation prediction task, are pretrained on the Imagenet \cite{imagenet_cvpr09} dataset, same as other methods used for comparison.
+While using an Alexnet or VGG-16 feature extractor, we use 1 fully connected layer as the classifier, and while using the Resnet-34 backbone, we use a 2-layer MLP with 512 intermediate nodes.
 The classifier $C$ uses a temperature parameter set to $0.05$ to sharpen the distribution it outputs using a softmax.
+For consistency regularization, the confidence threshold $\tau$ was set to 0.9 across all experiments, having validated on the \emph{real} to \emph{sketch} scenario of DomainNet.

 Same as \cite{saito2019semi}, we train the models using minibatch-SGD, with $s$ source examples, $s$ labelled target examples and $2s$ unlabelled target examples that the learner ``sees'' at each training step. $s=24$ for the VGG and Resnet backbones, while $s=32$ for Alexnet.
 The SGD optimizer used a momentum parameter $0.9$ and a weight decay (coefficient of $\ell_2$ regularizer on parameter norm) of $0.0005$.
 For all experiments, the parameters of the backbone are updated with a learning rate of $0.001$, while the parameters of the classifier are updated with a learning rate $0.01$.
 Both of these are decayed as training progresses using a decay schedule similar to \cite{ganin2015unsupervised}.
 Learning rate at step $i$ ($\eta_i$) is set as below: